 - Sunday: Leftovers Night

-You can use this template for the month and then rotate if desired!
+You can use this template for a week or a month and then rotate in new foods as desired.

 Strategy #2: Choose Specific Foods

 Need something even more basic?
 Simply choose your favorite foods from each of the categories below to create nutritious, balanced meals.

 - Proteins: Chicken, Fish, Ground Turkey, Ground Beef, Beans, Lentils…